-- " The mixed gas bleed continuously bleeds to atmosphere at the oxygen concentration setting of the control knob.
+- The sensor bleed continuously bleeds to atmosphere at the oxygen concentration setting of the blender control knob.
 Bleeding oxygen into any closed area could increase the risk of fire or explosion.
-ODO NOT operate this device in the presence of any flame or source of ignition; or when using equipment such electrosurgical equipment or defibrillators. - " To avoid explosion, ODO NOT operate the MAXBlend2 in the presence of flammable anesthetics or in an atmosphere of explosive gases.
-Operating the MAXBlend2 in flammable or explosive atmospheres may result in fire or explosion. - " Galvanic O2 sensor electrolyte gel is acidic and may cause skin or eye irritation and/or burns.
+ODO NOT operate this device in the presence of any flame or source of ignition; or when using equipment such electrosurgical equipment or defibrillators. - To avoid explosion, O DO NOT operate the MaxBlend Lite in the presence of flammable anesthetics or in an atmosphere of explosive gases.
+Operating the MaxBlend Lite in flammable or explosive atmospheres may result in fire or explosion. - Galvanic O2 sensor electrolyte gel is acidic and may cause skin or eye irritation and/or burns.
 Take care when handling or replacing exhausted or damaged disposable O2 sensors.
-Be sure to dispose of expired sensors in accordance with hospital and/or governmental regulations (O2 Sensor SDS upon request from Maxtec). - ODO NOT use or store oils, greases, organic lubricants or any combustible materials on or near this device.
+Be sure to dispose of expired sensors in accordance with hospital and/or governmental regulations (O2 Sensor SDS upon request from Maxtec). - DO NOT use or store oils, greases, organic lubricants or any combustible materials on or near this device. - DO NOT gas sterilize the MaxBlend Lite - DO NOT smoke in an area where oxygen is being used.